osmode/ddash/README.md

 ### Our goal is to build open economies for information exchange within and among organizations.

-## SwapCoin
+## NFO Coin
-SwapCoin is the utility token that powers DDASH, enabling the exchange of information and value across Ethereum networks.
-SwapCoin is based on the ERC20 standard but differs slightly in the nomenclature of its methods.
-The SWAP ABI and contract are located in the source directory and can be directly inspected at address 0xeD8C634aC8C2fa3694C32Cb01b96A6912f8a7738.
+NFO Coin is the utility token that powers DDASH, enabling the exchange of information and value across Ethereum networks.
+NFO Coin is based on the ERC20 standard but differs slightly in the nomenclature of its methods.
+The NFO ABI and contract are located in the source directory and can be directly inspected at address 0x3100047369b54c34042B9DC138C02A0567D90A7a on the Ethereum main network.

 ### totalSupply: 10,000,000
-### tokenName: SwapCoin
+### tokenName: NFO Coin
-### tokenSymbol: SX
+### tokenSymbol: NFO

-There are 10,000,000 SwapCoin in circulation, which can be exchanged for Ether at a rate of 1,000 SwapCoin per 1 Ether.
+There are 10,000,000 NFO Coin in circulation, which can be exchanged for Ether at a rate of 1,000 NFO Coin per 1 Ether.

-SwapCoin and Ether can be exchanged using the DDASH client, which can be launched by running
+NFO Coin and Ether can be exchanged using the DDASH client, which can be launched by running
 ```
 python3 gui.py
 ```